mirpo/fastapi-gen/README.md

 1. Default - basic template with GET/POST examples.
 2. NLP - natural language processing template with examples how to use local Hugginface models for summarization, named-entity recognition and text generation using LLM.
 3. Langchain - template with examples how to use LangChain with local Hugginface models (LLMs) for text generation and question answering.
+4. Llama - template with examples how to use llama.cpp and llama-cpp-python with local Llama 2 for question asnwering.

+*Important notes*:
-*Important note* - Langchain template requires hardware to run and will automatically download required models, be patient.
+- Langchain template requires hardware to run and will automatically download required models, be patient.
+- Llama template will download around 4GB model from Hugginface and >4GB of RAM.

 More to come!